Feature Comparison

 Contrast Control Sync

 This is a Pentax flash system feature where a cable-connected flash fires in combination with the camera's built-in flash.
 The built-in flash provides one third of the required light and the off-camera flash provides the rest.
-Pentax and Metz supports this on their more advanced models, and Sigma on both models.
+Pentax and Metz supports this on their more advanced models, and Sigma on all models.
 This mode does not appear to be meaningful when using wireless P-TTL.
 In any case, setting flash-based exposure compensation can be used instead, for models which support that.

 Modeling Light Option